UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Nick:** Yeah, we can hear you.

 **Troy:** So there's this group that we're working with down here in Puerto Rico, but they have this really big idea for NFTs and everything.
 One of the things I did want to bring up on this call is that we are a global community, they're looking for NFT creators around the globe, and we will be having a PR release from them pretty soon that breaks this down.
 But I wanted to create a channel so that anyone in here if you are an NFT artist somewhere around the world, should contact these people.
 They have right now a mint going on for one of their drops.
-It isn't like an official Universe thing or anything, but it plays into the ETHos of what we've been trying to build.
+It isn't like an official Universe thing or anything, but it plays into the ethos of what we've been trying to build.

 And so they have really large plans, and it starts with NFT drops and artists and stuff like that.
 So I just wanted to bring some attention to it.
 There will be like I said, a PR release soon.
 We talked with them yesterday, and I'm pretty excited about it.

 If you're anywhere on the globe, they want to have different places around the globe all working on this.
 So, I have to leave it because I don't have all the details of what they're writing up the release, but I wanted to just kind of flag it so everyone knew that this thing was coming, and it's a cool idea.

-**Algy:** The Underground Man just told me that the Endgame is she, not he.
-And I didn't know.
-Either way, it doesn't matter.
-But that means that the Endgame has done a really good job staying at Anon when talking to me because I can't tell now that I don't think it matters, to be honest.

-**Tyler:** Yeah, sorry for assuming Endgame.

-**Algy:** Yeah, I didn't mean to assume any genders, but I'll start calling you, sir.

-**Tyler:** They could have told us a long time ago when Raheela joined the BarnBridge.
-Well, we called her Sir Raheela too.
-Well, in games, is she Chad?
-So we're here for it.
-We want more sheet Chads in the industry.

-**Algy:** Universe, Bobo said, I hope it's not Beanie.

-**Tyler:** I think it's Beanie.
-I've had a lot of DM conversations with Beanie, and they have a very different way of structuring sentences.

-**Ryan:** Yeah, very distinct style.

-**Algy:** That is hilarious.

-**Tyler:** Okay, if Beanie's just completely left the industry or.

-**Algy:** He's already the new account you follow; he just changed his name, you already follow him, and you didn't even know it.
-Again, Beanie.
-I was just kidding.
-Now that's what he was doing.
-It's creating a bunch of fake accounts.
-And

-**Tyler:** When Beanie left, did that one like art chick leave too?
+**Tyler:** When Beanie left, did that art chick leave too?

 **Algy:** I don't follow that person, but probably no; I think that person doxed herself, and it's a girl.